alexandramtrawick/Main-Repository/README.md

 </picture>
 </a></p>

-### ShoppingList

-This program allows the user to create a shopping list, add and subtract items from the list, alter the number of each item, and clear the list.
-You must have both files in ShoppingList.zip downloaded for the program to run.

-### TheGreatestGame
+### TheGreatestGame.java

 This program allows the user to compete with the computer in a guessing game.
 The computer will pick a number from 1 to 100, and the user must guess the number in 5 or fewer guesses to win.

-### GreenCoffee
+### GreenCoffee.java

 This program shows how much of a discount on coffee you can get based on how you traveled to the coffee shop.

+### HighSpeedInternet.java

+This program shows the user how much of a discount they can get on their high speed internet subscription.

+### twoSum.java

+This program takes in an array of numbers and a target number.
+The output is the indices of the two numbers in the list that have a sum equal to the target number.

+### wordReverse.java

+This program accepts user input of a string and prints the string in reverse.